List of Danish royal residences: Marselisborg Palace

 Marselisborg Palace is the summer residence of the royal family in Aarhus.
 Historically, the grounds was the property of the Marselis dynasty, its namesake.
-Marselisborg became a royal residence when Crown Prince Christian (later Christian X) and his consort Princess Alexandrine were given the Palace as a wedding present by the people of Denmark.
+Marselisborg became a royal residence when Crown Prince Christian (later Christian X) and his consort Princess Alexandrine were given the palace as a wedding present by the people of Denmark.
 As such the palace is private property of the Queen, but will remain in possession of all future monarchs of Denmark.
 The royal couple used it as their summer residence.
 The building was built by the Danish architect Hack Kampmann.
-The present Queen Margrethe II was given the palace by her father, King Frederick IX of Denmark in 1967.
+Queen Margrethe II was given the palace by her father, King Frederik IX of Denmark in 1967.

 Gråsten Palace

 Gråsten Palace is the second summer residence of the Danish royal family.
-It is located in Gråsten in the Jutland region of southern Denmark.
-The main house has a modern, all-white facade, with Venetian doors opening onto sweeping, manicured lawns and gravel walkways.
+It is located in Gråsten in the Region of Southern Denmark.
+The main house has a modern, all-white façade, with Venetian doors opening onto sweeping, manicured lawns and gravel walkways.
 The grounds include a huge stables court.
-Known for the setting for holiday photocalls for the extended Danish Royal Family and descendant of Queen Ingrid.
+Known for the setting for holiday photocalls for the extended Danish royal family and descendants of Queen Ingrid.